Why GIF Compression Matters

 Intelligent Color Reduction

-Combined with GIFSICLE's lossy optimization, the total reduction typically reaches 40-70%.
+Palette changes can be combined with frame and metadata optimization.
 You can learn more about the differences between lossy and lossless compression.

 Content-Aware Dithering